 “The WIC benefits were increased for women and SNAP benefits were also increased for many different groups,” Boen said.
 “These larger groups really got in touch with their constituencies and asked all of us to be a little bit more politically aware in making sure our legislators knew about these upcoming bills and that we all wanted them to support them.”

 Boen said much of the food insecurity in the Brookline area can be attributed to many students being in the remote learning model and some students not being able to be home alone.

-“In Brookline, we definitely saw a spike in numbers of people, with school-age children ,” Boen said.
+“In Brookline, we definitely saw a spike in numbers of people, with school-age children [coming to our pantry],” Boen said.
 “We know many people either lost their jobs or their hours were cut when the pandemic started, but I think what we kind of overlooked is the fact that so many people had to stop working because now their children were home during the day.”

 Boen said the COVID-19 pandemic hurt their volunteering program, but since then, they have recovered in a variety of ways.